wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

 1. Change the text on the button to **Add to Collection**.

-1. Click on the button, and in the formula bar, replace OnSelect value of **false** with this expression:
+1. Select the button, and in the formula bar, replace OnSelect value of **false** with this expression:

     ```powerappsfl
     Collect(ItemsCollection, Items)